Kingston Mills: History

 Kingston Mills developed because of a series of falls (known as Cataraqui Falls) on the Cataraqui River.
 In 1784, a grist mill and saw mill were built by the British government on the falls to serve the residents of the growing Loyalist settlement at Cataraqui, now Kingston.
 Under orders from Major John Ross who was in charge of the Cataraqui settlement, Lieutenant David Brass of Butler's Rangers built a road to the falls from Cataraqui.
 This was the first road built in Upper Canada.
-"King's Mill", the area's original name, became a major location for settlers to bring produce.
+"King's Mill", the area's original name, became a major location for settlers to bring produce for processing.
 Several mills were built over the years; the structures were often damaged by fire or water, or left abandoned.

 After the War of 1812 Kingston's naval base on Point Frederick was deemed vulnerable to American attack.
 Since Kingston Mills was considered to be better protected from attack because of its inland position, land was acquired and surveyed at Kingston Mills for a naval stores depot with accompanying fortifications.
-The depot was never built, however, since British priorities changed from improving Kingston's naval infrastructure to building military fortifications around Kingston.
+The depot was never built, because British priorities changed from improving Kingston's naval infrastructure to fortifying Kingston and its harbour.